juanluiscr27/SpaceshipJukebox/README.md

 3. We need to remove the noun ability because it refers more to a behavior than as an object.
 4. It would be better if change the term Commander to Admin to describe better the role.

+Now, we are going look for the responsibilities of those objects.
+For that purpose we need to pick verbs phrases on the Use Cases and User Stories:

+* Identifies the user
+* Browses the library
+* Selects an album
+* Browse the list of songs
+* Selects a song
+* Plays selected song
+* ~~Continues browsing~~
+* ~~Selects a second song~~
+* Adds that second song to a play queue
+* Plays the second song
+* Cancel other users selections

+1. Here we discard the verb phrase *"Continues browsing"* as it is repeating a behaviour that was captured in a previous verb phrase *"Browse library"*.
+2. Same for the phrase *"Select a second song"* which is te same behaviour as *"Selects a song"*.

 ### Jukebox Conceptual Model